arieldd/aoc/README.md

-# aoc2022
+# Advent of Code

-Solutions to Advent of Code 2022 event
+Solutions to Advent of Code events, 2022 Python and 2019/22/23 on C++.

-All python scripts